vuongDang/const_init/README.md

   ~Enable two possible modes with macros:~.
   - ~normal: targeted variables are mutable and can be edited at runtime~
   - ~constant: targeted variables are fetched at build time and are constants / optimized by the compiler for branches~
-- [ ] Build a function that can used in the build.rs to easily generate constant Rust values from a json file
+- [x] Build a function that can used in the build.rs to easily generate constant Rust values from a json file
 - [ ] Test performance gain

+## Limitations

+Certain JSON types do not translate perfectly into Rust types.
+- JSON `integers` are turned into Rust `isize`
+- JSON `null` is unsupported
+- JSON `Nan` is unsupported

+Currently all JSON `integers` are turned into Rust `isize` (hence we exclude `floats` and we don't differentiate between the different Rust integer types).

+## TODO

+- Better macro and examples to handle arrays and "hashmap"